Skip to main content

 a.
 The primary purpose of University IT Resources is to conduct official University business.
 Any use of University-owned IT equipment must be in accordance with University Policy 8000 (Information Technology Resource Use).

-g.
+h.
 The University is not responsible for the cost, repair, or service of an employee’s personal equipment.

-13. Liability and Workers’ Compensation Insurance
+12. Liability and Workers’ Compensation Insurance

 a.
-Employees working anywhere in the United States or US territories are covered for Liability and Workers’ Compensation insurance while working in the course and scope of employment for the university.
+Employees working anywhere in the United States or U.S. territories are covered for Liability and Workers’ Compensation insurance while working in the course and scope of employment for the university.

-14. Resident Taxing for State Outside of Idaho
+13. Resident Taxing for State Outside of Idaho

 The University will review, but has no legal obligation to withhold or remit income tax of another state.
 If an employee is approved to telecommute outside the state of Idaho, it is the employee’s responsibility to ensure they are in compliance with any out-of-state tax requirements.

-16. Discontinuing a Telecommuting Agreement
+14. Discontinuing a Telecommuting Arrangement

-17. Return of University Property
+16. Return of University Property

 a.
-Upon discontinuation of a Telecommuting Agreement, the employee must promptly return all equipment, software, supplies, and any other University property in the employee’s possession or control to the department.
+Upon discontinuation of a Telecommuting Arrangement, the employee must promptly return all equipment, software, supplies, and any other University property in the employee’s possession or control to the department.
 An employee may not keep or dispose of any equipment (see University Policy 6270 – Control of University Equipment and Materials).

 b.
-The department is responsible for tracking all University-owned equipment and ensuring its return to the university when the equipment is either obsolete, or when the employee has separated from the university.
+The department is responsible for tracking all University-owned equipment and ensuring its return to the university when the equipment is either obsolete or when the employee has separated from the university.
 All equipment must be reused or disposed of following the procedures under University Policy 6270 (Control of University Equipment and Materials).

-18. Costs, Damages or Lost Property
+17. Costs, Damages, or Lost Property

 19. Forms